paninski-lab/yass/README.rst

     Python: 3.6
     GPU: Titan XP (1050Ti also works; Note: yass requires at least 1 GPU installed)

+In addition, yass undergoes many IO operations and we strongly recommend using solid-state-drives (SSDs) with at least 5-6 times of free space compared to the size of the dataset.
+For example, a 100GB raw binary file (int16) will require an additional ~450GB-500GB of free space for saving metadata during processing.

 NVIDIA - Driver and Support Files Installations For Linux (Ubuntu 18.04)